frontendtips/forfrontend.tips/README.md

 ## Developed by

-It is a project developed by _Geordano Polanco_ to share knowledge about front-end development.
+It is a project developed by [_Geordano Polanco_](https://gpolanco.com) to share knowledge about front-end development.
 I have been based on [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) to develop the project quickly

+## TODO

+- [ ] Add feed link on tag page
+- [ ] Add tag page description
+- [ ] Create author page and author list

 ## License